skylight-hq/darpa-dense-sense-proposal/README.md

 * Do the radio systems' proffered geolocation capabilities work well in an urban landscape?
 * Does the LoRa radio system in practice support sufficient data transmission bandwidth for gunshot geolocation or noise identification?

-A challenge for the GUI is to provide sufficient insight to the audio streams to allow investigators to fully understand the performance and limitations of the system.
-The end-user GUI must be good enough for an unskilled user to understand the geolocation of gunshots.
+A challenge for the user interface is to provide sufficient insight to the audio streams to allow investigators to fully understand the performance and limitations of the system.
+The user interface must be good enough for an unskilled user to understand the geolocation of gunshots.

 ### 3.5 Successful impact